Ostrich

 Do ostriches really bury their heads in the sand?

 No, that is a myth.
-Ostriches lower their heads to the ground to feed or to turn their eggs in the nest, which can look like burying from far away, but they never hide their heads in the sand.
+Ostriches lower their heads to the ground to turn their eggs or feed, and they may lie flat to avoid being seen, which can look like burying the head from a distance.

 How long do ostriches live?